readmeio/rdme/documentation/migration-guide.md

    2. `rdme changelogs`
    3. `rdme custompages` (**note**: this command also supports the uploading of HTML files)

-   The commands are have been updated to the following:
+   The commands have been updated to the following:
    1. `rdme docs upload` (or `rdme reference upload` if you're uploading Markdown to your API Reference section)
    2. `rdme changelog upload`
    3. `rdme custompages upload` (**note**: this new command still supports the uploading of HTML files)